htscode/bachelor_thesis_2021/README.md

 **saliencycalculation.ipynb** - Saliency map computation [1] (adapted to run on Cedar)

-**saliency_map_basic.ipynb**  - Vizualization of saliency maps and saving as NIfTI file (cannot be run on cedar, instead use a single hardware system)
+**saliency_map_basic.ipynb**  - Visualization of saliency maps and saving as NIfTI file (cannot be run on cedar, instead use a single hardware system)

 **cnnrequirements.txt** - requirements for running the CNN script on the Cedar division of Compute Canada [2]